 4. Failing to Use the Campaign Parameter Effectively

-The campaign parameter gives you complete flexibility to analyze our marketing efforts by the specific business objective you’re trying to achieve.
+The campaign parameter gives you complete flexibility to analyze your marketing efforts by the specific business objective you’re trying to achieve.

-utm_campaign=email_29 might make all the sense in the world when you create the link.
-But it becomes hard to remember what you meant months – or years – down the road.
+At first, utm_campaign=email_29 might make all the sense in the world when you create the link but it becomes hard to remember what you meant months – or years – down the road.
 And something like utm_campaign=email is way too general to be of any use.

 5. A Lack of Consistency Regarding Spelling, Capitalization, and Naming Conventions